 Looking after each other

 If you know of elderly or vulnerable people in our community, please think about whether you can offer to help them out with shopping or other essential needs.
-We’ve got a big box of #ViralKindness postcards in the shop to drop round to neighbours or anyone you think may be isolated right now.
 If you have time to shop for a neighbour but don’t have transport – see above for Monday bike deliveries.

 Lots of local support groups have sprung up to meet new needs.
 There’s a good list of Chorlton groups providing support on a street by street basis here.
 Plus The Co-op has collated lots of new and existing community organisations in the area on this page.